What are the greatest strengths of the M.A. program in Economics?

-As per Graduate School of Arts and Sciences (GSAS) and the Economics' Department policy you will need a 4 year study in higher education and cannot apply with 3 years or less under GSAS rules.
+As per Graduate School of Arts and Sciences (GSAS) and the Economics' Department policy you must recieve your undergraduate degree (U.S. baccalaureate or equivalent) from an institution recognized standing before enrollment in the Graduate School.
 Applicants from India, Pakistan, Sri Lanka, Myanmar, and Bangladesh must show completion of both the baccalaureate and master's examinations prior to registration in the Graduate School.
 The examinations for the Bachelor of Engineering and the Bachelor of Technology meet the application requirements.
 For students holding 3 year degrees from Australia, GSAS also requires a 4 year degree to apply.
 Applicants must have BA-honors in order to apply for degree through GSAS at NYU.
-If you have further concerns regarding the 4 year degree requirement, please contact Graduate Enrollment Services firstname.lastname@example.org 212-998-8050 or consult the GSAS FAQ website for Academic Transcripts.
+If you have further concerns regarding the 4 year degree requirement, please contact Graduate Enrollment Services at firstname.lastname@example.org or 212-998-8050 or consult the GSAS FAQ website for Academic Transcripts.

 Students from other graduate schools must apply as new students; admitted students may seek permission to transfer up to 8 credits for relevant courses with grades of B or better.